-Whey Protein is without a doubt one of the most well known protein supplements on the market.
+Whey Protein is, without a doubt, one of the most well-known protein supplements on the market.

 If you know us here at Wild Foods, then you know that this wouldn't fly for us.

+As a result of the quality processes and ethical treatment of the cows we use, Wild Whey is one of the best-tasting protein powders on the market.
 Wild Whey has a slightly milky flavor and tastes great with water or other liquids (try it with Wild Coffee!).
-Our whey protein never contains added sugar and our vanilla and chocolate flavors are sweetened with nature's favorite sweet leaf; stevia!
+Our whey protein never contains added sugar, and our vanilla and chocolate flavors are sweetened with nature's favorite sweet leaf; stevia!